itmaybejj/editoria11y-wp/readme.txt

 == Changelog ==

 = 1.0.13 =
-* Themes and plugins can now provide [https://editoria11y.princeton.edu/configuration/#customtests](custom results).
+* Themes and plugins can now provide [custom results](https://editoria11y.princeton.edu/configuration/#customtests).
 * Old results will clear from the dashboard when clicking through to a page with checking disabled.
 * More accurate accessible name calculation for complex situations involving CSS generated content, nested SVG or aria-labelledby references.
 * Headings are now clickable in the outline panel.
 * Experimental inline checker now highlights specific links with issues within a block.
+* Bugfix: Experimental inline checker was not appearing for
 * Bugfix: two consecutive paragraphs starting with "A " could throw a false positive on the possible link test.

 = 1.0.12 =